davidjspooner/repoxy/requirements/ui/components/22_ui_component_settings_dialog.md

 - Present UI settings controls.
 - Apply settings to the application immediately (live) as the user changes controls; there are no Save/Apply buttons.
-- Persist selections to **localStorage** immediately so they survive reloads.
+- Persist selections to **localStorage** immediately so they survive reloads, falling back to a cookie (per browser best practices) if localStorage is unavailable.
 - Default state when nothing is stored locally:
   - Theme: Light
   - Density: Comfortable